Ford Modular engine: 5.0 L Coyote

-Boss 302 (Road Runner) Variant
+Boss 302 (Road Runner) variant

 A higher performance variant of the Coyote, dubbed Road Runner internally by Ford, is produced under the Boss 302 moniker used for the resurrected Boss 302 Mustang for the 2012 model year.
 The Boss 302 receives CNC ported heads cast in 356 aluminum providing additional airflow and strength, and a higher lift exhaust camshaft profile is used.
 Valvetrain components were lightened as much as possible, including the use of sodium filled exhaust valves, while strengthened powdered metal rods and forged aluminum pistons were added.
 Piston-cooling jets were also deleted, which are standard in the 5.0 model.
 Exterior changes include a high-mount intake plenum (as opposed to the standard engine's low-mounted one) with shorter runners to improve high-rpm power.
 Power is increased from 412 hp to 444 hp, and torque drops from 390 lbft to 380 lbft due to the upgrades.
 The Boss's redline is increased to 7500 rpm, but has been verified stable up to 8400.

+Gen 3 update

+For 2018, Ford made revisions to the Coyote equipped in the Mustang GT, most notably the addition of high-pressure direct injection (in addition to the existing port injection system), and an increase of the piston bore diameter from 92.2 to 93 mm.
+This increase in the bore size, resulting from the adoption of Plasma Wire Arc Transfer cylinder liner technology in place of the more traditional sleeve in the block, brings total displacement up from 4951 to 5035 cc.
+Other changes include Gen. 3 specific camshafts, enlarged intake and exhaust valves, an increased compression ratio of 12.0:1, a revised intake manifold, and 7500 rpm redline in the Mustang.
+With these changes the updated 5.0 L Coyote is rated by Ford at 460 hp and 420 lbft.
+The 2019–2020 Bullitt and 2021–2023 Mach 1 models received an uprated version of the Coyote rated at 480 hp and 420 lbft.
+The 20 hp improvement was due to an intake manifold and 87 mm throttle body borrowed from the 5.2 L Voodoo engine as well as a recalibrated powertrain control module.

+Gen 4 update

+In 2023, for the 2024 model year, the Mustang debuted with the 4th generation of the Coyote engine.
+It produces 480 hp and 415 lbft in the GT trim level, 486 hp and 418 lbft with the Active Performance Exhaust option, and 500 hp and 418 lbft in the Dark Horse trim level.
+Updates include: